mwong053/Wong_project/README.md

 **Dataset**

-Human Connectome Project Young Adult (HCP-YA) dataset (Van Essen et al., 2013).
+Human Connectome Project Young Adult (HCP-YA) dataset.
 Data access requires a data use agreement via ConnectomeDB: https://db.humanconnectome.org

 Raw data files (unrestricted_hcp_freesurfer.csv, HCP_YA_subjects_*.csv) are not included in this repository due to data use agreement restrictions.
 Download from ConnectomeDB and place in your working directory before running.